TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.4.2
+Fixed an issue where Vanilla Variants buckets would be consumed when crafting the hide sacks in the crafting grid.

+Fixed an issue where pitch would be removed from the finished pitch container, but the player would not be given pitch sticks because their inventory was full.

+Bark baskets are now properly grouped.

+Included the updated the French translation of Ancient Tools offered by Cendar, thank you!

 #### Version 1.4.1
 -- Curing Rack
 Curing rack shapes have been modified to better fit the Vintage Story aesthetic.